Easy Step-By-Step Guide to Building a WordPress Website

 - Settings: Set up how your blog is read, how comments are posted, create your permalink structure (how your blog content URLs look), and more.
 Many plugin settings are accessed through the settings.

-7. Set up your sidebar widgets.
-Under “Appearance” and then “Widgets” you’ll see a list of widget options such as “Recent Posts,” and “Archives.”
+Under “Appearance” and then “Widgets,” you’ll see a list of widget options such as “Recent Posts” and “Archives.”
 Usually, the default widgets in your sidebar are “Recent Posts,” “Recent Comments,” and “Meta.”
 The great thing about WordPress is that adding or removing widgets simply involves dragging and dropping where you want them.
-While many widgets serve a specific function (i.e. listing your most recent posts), there is a Text widget that allows you add whatever you want, including code.
+While many widgets serve a specific function (for example, listing your most recent posts), there is a Text widget that allows you to add whatever you want, including code.

-8. Set up your plugins.
 WordPress comes ready-made with two plugins.
 Askimet is the anti-spam plugin you’ll want to activate by getting a free activation code.
 Just click on the link in the Askimet plugin to get one.
 There are millions of plugins that add cool features and functions to your website.
-For example, there are plugins that will create a storefront on your WordPress site.
+For example, some plugins will create a storefront on your WordPress site.
 But many plugins run behind the scenes to keep the site safe and running smoothly.
 Basic plugins you should add include security (to keep the hackers out), cache (to help improve speed and performance), backup, and SEO.

 Plugins can be added under the “Plugin” option of the menu.
 Like themes, you can search for plugins within the WP library, or get them from other sources and upload them to your WP site.

-9. Add content to your site.
-Start by adding your static pages such as “About Me,” “Contact,” and whatever other information you want visitors to have (i.e. media kit).
-If you’re running your WordPress site like a standard website and want a specific home page (i.e. About Me) to appear when visitors arrive, go to “Settings” then “Reading” and toggle “Static Page,” and then select what page or post you want on your homepage.
-If you’re running a blog, you can leave the default setting, “Your latest posts.”
+Start by adding your static pages such as “About Me,” “Contact,” and whatever other information you want visitors to have (such as a media kit).
+If you’re running your WordPress site like a standard website and want a specific home page (e.g., About Me) to appear when visitors arrive, go to “Settings” then “Reading” and toggle “Static Page,” and then select what page or post you want on your homepage.
+If you’re running a blog, you can leave the default setting, “Your Latest Posts.”